 Tympanoplasty (TIM-pah-noh-plass-tee) is a surgery to repair the eardrum.
-The eardrum is a thin layer of tissue that vibrates in response to sound.
+The eardrum is a thin layer of tissue at the end of the ear canal that vibrates in response to sound.

 Doctors do a tympanoplasty when the eardrum (or tympanic membrane) has a hole that doesn't close on its own.
 It is done to improve hearing and prevent water from getting into the middle ear.